Can Applying Toothpaste to the Skin Treat Acne?

 Studies on the Effect of Toothpaste on Acne

 There is only one study ever performed on toothpaste and acne, published in 2014 in the International Journal of Chemical and Pharmaceutical Analysis.
-However, this study doesn't give us much to go on because it did not use toothpaste on pimples themselves, and instead, looked at whether various toothpaste brands could limit the growth of bacteria, including acne bacteria.
+However, this study doesn't give us much to go on because it did not use toothpaste on pimples themselves.
+Instead, it looked at whether various toothpaste brands could limit the growth of bacteria, including acne bacteria.
 Results were mixed and inconclusive.

-A small sample size of 10 volunteers with acne were used - five males and five females.
+A small sample size of 10 volunteers with acne were used - 5 males and 5 females.
 The scientists swabbed the faces of the volunteers, collecting bacteria and grew the bacteria in a petri dish in the lab.
-These bacteria included acne bacteria (C. acnes), the bacteria associated with acne.
+These bacteria included the bacteria associated with acne, called C. acnes.

 The scientists then applied to the bacteria toothpaste from various brands.
 They reported that the Colgate® and Close-Up® brands limited the growth of both acne bacteria (C. acnes) and another bacterium called S. aureus.

 However, when the researchers applied these toothpastes directly to the volunteers' skin, there was immediate irritation.
 Since skin irritation can make acne worse, this is a concern.

 Three other toothpaste brands, Pepsodent®, Miswak®, and Colgate Visible White®, were not effective against these bacteria.